Niger Armed Forces: The First Tuareg Rebellion of 1985–1995

 From 1985 to 1995, the armed forces of Niger were engaged in armed fights with the Popular Front for the Liberation of Niger (FPLN).
-An armed attack by FPLN members in Tchin-Tabaradene in 1985 sparked the closing of the borders with Libya and Algeria, and the resettlement of thousands of Tuareg and other nomads away from the area.
-Failed promises by the government of Ali Saïbou fueled growing Tuareg discontent leading to an attack on a police station in Tchin-Tabaradene in May 1990.
-The Niger Army violently responded in May 1990, arresting, torturing, and killing several hundred Tuareg civilians in Tchin-Tabaradene, Gharo and In-Gall in what is known as the Tchin-Tabaradene massacre.
+An armed attack by FPLN members in Tchin - Tabaradene in 1985 sparked the closing of the borders with Libya and Algeria, and the resettlement of thousands of Tuareg and other nomads away from the area.
+Failed promises by the government of Ali Saïbou fueled growing Tuareg discontent leading to an attack on a police station in Tchin - Tabaradene in May 1990.
+The Niger Army violently responded in May 1990, arresting, torturing, and killing several hundred Tuareg civilians in Tchin - Tabaradene, Gharo and In-Gall in what is known as the Tchin - Tabaradene massacre.
 Tuareg outrage sparked the creation of two armed insurgent groups: the Front for the Liberation of Aïr and Azaouak and the Front for the Liberation of Tamoust and continued armed fights until 1995 when a peace agreement end fighting.

-The Nigerien Armed Forces has been extensively involved in politics since independence, and has been denounced at several points for broad abrogation of human rights and unlawful detentions and killings.
+The Nigérien Armed Forces has been extensively involved in politics since independence, and has been denounced at several points for broad abrogation of human rights and unlawful detentions and killings.

 The Second Tuareg Rebellion of 2007–2009

 The Nigerien Armed Forces were involved from 2007 to 2009 in an insurgency in the north of the country, labeled the Second Tuareg Rebellion.
-A previously unknown group, the Mouvement des Nigeriens pour la Justice (MNJ), emerged in February 2007.
+A previously unknown group, the Mouvement des Nigériens pour la Justice (MNJ), emerged in February 2007.
 The predominantly Tuareg group has issued a number of demands, mainly related to development in the north.
 It has attacked military and other facilities and laid landmines in the north.
 The resulting insecurity has devastated Niger's tourist industry and deterred investment in mining and oil.
 The government has labeled the MNJ criminals and traffickers, and refuses to negotiate with the group until it disarms.
-As of July 2008, some 100 to 160 Nigerien troops have been killed in the ongoing conflict.
+As of July 2008, some 100 to 160 Nigérien troops have been killed in the ongoing conflict.
 The second tuareg rebellion ended in 2009 with Peace Talks hosted by Libya.

+Jihadist insurgency in Niger

+On 10 December 2019, a large group of fighters belonging to the Islamic State in the Greater Sahara (IS-GS) attacked a military post in Inates, Niger, killing over seventy soldiers and kidnapping others.
+The attack was the deadliest single incident Niger's military has ever experienced.

+On 9 January 2020, a large group of IS-GS militants assaulted a Nigerien military base at Chinagodrar, in Niger's Tillabéri Region.
+At least 89 Nigerien soldiers were confirmed to have been killed in the attack, with more casualties suspected, making it the worst attack on the army since the start of the insurgency.